• Skip to primary navigation

 Use the ingredients list above as a base and feel free to add or swap with other ingredients, here are some of my favorite additions/substitutions:

-• Cook the pasta in a large pot of well-salted boiling water, until al dente, about 2-3 minutes shy of the time on the package instructions.
+STEP 1.
+Cook the pasta in a large pot of well-salted boiling water, until al dente, then cool it under cold running water, drain and place in a large bowl.

-• Place the pasta in a large serving bowl.
-Cut the tomatoes into quarters, and add them into the bowl, followed by the rocket leaves and basil leaves.
+STEP 2.
+Cut the tomatoes into quarters, and add them to the bowl, followed by the rocket leaves and basil leaves.

-For the burrata, you can leave it whole and cut it at the table, or cut it open and give all the ingredients a quick mix before serving.
+You can leave the burrata cheese whole and cut it at the table, or cut it open and give all the ingredients a quick mix before serving.

 I personally do a mix of the above suggestions.
 I like to tear one burrata ball into pieces and mix it with the salad, and serve another burrata on top, to cut open right when I serve the salad.

-You can pretty much drizzle it on everything you like, I especially love it into this Tuscan Panzanella, but goes super well on grilled chicken or roasted fish too.
+You can pretty much drizzle it on everything you like, I especially love it drizzled over this Tuscan Panzanella, but it goes super well on grilled chicken or roasted fish too.

-And, of course, it goes beautifully with this salad recipe I'm sharing right now with you.
-Burrata, basil, tomatoes, they were all just meant to be together!
+And, of course, it goes beautifully with this salad recipe I'm sharing with you.
+Burrata, basil and tomatoes were meant to be together!

 This simple, flavorful oil is made with just 4 ingredients, basil, garlic, good extra-virgin olive oil, and a pinch of sea salt.